-

 Why have your gelatin analyzed with YesWeLab?

-YesWeLab gives you access to a network of laboratories specialized in rheology and functional analysis of biopolymers, certified ISO 17025 or accredited according to international standards.
-Whether you are developing a new product, conducting rigorous quality control, or validating regulatory compliance, we help you choose the most appropriate analytical method.
+YesWeLab gives you access to a network of laboratories specializing in rheology and functional analysis of biopolymers, certified to ISO 17025 or accredited according to international standards.
+Whether you are developing a new product, conducting rigorous quality control, or validating regulatory compliance, we help you choose the most suitable analytical method.

-Thanks to our intuitive digital platform, you can submit your samples, track the progress of your analyses and interact with our scientific experts at every stage.
+Thanks to our intuitive digital platform, you can submit your samples, track the progress of your analyses and communicate with our scientific experts at every stage.

 Recommended internal links

-To complete your analytical approach around gelatin or the functional properties of your products, also consult:
+To complement your analytical approach to gelatin or the functional properties of your products, also consult:

 Contact our scientific team today or submit your request directly online via our YesWeLab platform.